 Linda is a social researcher with a particular interest in the intersection between research, policy and practice.
 She is specialised in urban and regional planning, social policy, sociology and youth studies.

-Linda works as a Research Fellow at Nordregio but is currently on maternity leave.
+Linda works as a Research Fellow at Nordregio.

 Master of Urban and Regional Planning, University of Melbourne

 Bachelor of Arts (Honours), Swinburne University of Technology, Melbourne

 Bachelor of Social Science, Swinburne University of Technology, Melbourne

 Manager, Participation and Sector Development, Youth Affairs Council of Victoria, Melbourne.